kernel-build-containers

 Add arguments for cross-compilation: ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu-

-Run the container: bash /home/a13x/kernel-build-containers/start_container.sh gcc-13 /home/a13x/linux-stable/linux-stable /home/a13x/linux-stable/build_out/experiment__arm64__gcc-13 -- make O=../out/ ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- -j 6 menuconfig
+Run the container: bash /home/a13x/kernel-build-containers/start_container.sh gcc-13 /home/a13x/linux-stable/linux-stable /home/a13x/linux-stable/build_out/experiment__arm64__gcc-13 --docker -- make O=../out/ ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- -j 6 menuconfig

 Starting "kernel-build-container:gcc-13"

-Gonna run docker in interactive mode
+Gonna run the container in interactive mode

 Mount source code directory "/home/a13x/linux-stable/linux-stable" at "/src"